WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-JGcsTKTLNOY/VeYVGjopkmI/AAAAAAAABEg/StMab4luh1Y/s1600/GTX670_ICA_NotWorking340.52.PNG"><img src="http://1.bp.blogspot.com/-JGcsTKTLNOY/VeYVGjopkmI/AAAAAAAABEg/StMab4luh1Y/s640/GTX670_ICA_NotWorking340.52.PNG" width="640" height="298" border="0" /></a>
 </div>

 At the same time I was testing my Nvidia gaming GPU on my home lab, I was testing Amazon.
 The GPU instance that Amazon provides utilize the Nvidia GRID K520 card as a vGPU.
 This card is marketed as a '[GRID Gaming](http://www.nvidia.ca/object/cloud-gaming-gpu-boards.html)' card.
-I setup this instance with Citrix & and, at the time, used the latest driver ([347.70](http://www.nvidia.com/download/driverResults.aspx/87194/en-us)).
+I setup this instance with Citrix XenApp and, at the time, used the latest driver ([347.70](http://www.nvidia.com/download/driverResults.aspx/87194/en-us)).
 At the time of this testing, this was my 3rd rebuild of this instance so I went with Server 2008 because my previous 2 builds were 2012 and I was convinced I was doing something wrong.
 The OS shouldn't matter, but I'm noting it here.

 [347.70](http://www.nvidia.com/download/driverResults.aspx/87194/en-us) -> No OpenGL (just like the gaming card):